nilearn/nilearn/doc/decoding/decoding_intro.rst

 Visualizing the decoder's weights
 ---------------------------------

-When it's fitted, the :class:`nilearn.decoding.Decoder` object retains the coefficients of best models for each class in decoder.coef_.
-To plot the map of weights that are discriminative from "face" against other classes you can directly access it through :
+During `fit` step, the :class:`nilearn.decoding.Decoder` object retains the coefficients of best models for each class in decoder.coef_.
+To plot the weight maps that are discriminative from "face" against other classes you can directly access it through :

     >>> decoder.coef_img_['face'] # doctest: +SKIP